 Ainsworth Hot Springs

-Ainsworth Hot Springs Resort is located on the bank of Kootenay Lake right off of Highway 31 between the towns of Balfour and Kaslo.
-Ainsworth is a well-known and popular destination among local residents and tourists offering an opportunity to soak in the open-air pool overlooking the lake and explore unique caverns featuring colorful mineral deposits.
+Ainsworth Hot Springs Resort is located on the shore of Kootenay Lake, just off Highway 31 between the towns of Balfour and Kaslo.

-The main feature of the resort is the 150-foot horseshoe-shaped underground tunnel where you can wade through the waist-deep pool while exploring multicolored stalactites and stalagmites.
-The hot water flows out from the Cody Caves at a temperature of about 117°F (47°C) through numerous fractures in the walls and ceilings.
+The main feature of the resort is a 150-foot horseshoe-shaped underground tunnel, where visitors can wade through a waist-deep thermal pool while viewing multicolored stalactites and stalagmites.

 Ainsworth Hot Springs